How to choose a car that makes your fuel money go further

-Although we hate having to fork out for it, petrol is a necessary expense.
-On average, Australians pay $79.45 per week on fuel, and according to the Australian Automobile Association’s (AAA) Transport Affordability Index Reports, the trend is continuing to rise each quarter.
+Although we often cringe when forking out for it, fuel is a necessary expense.
+On average, Australians pay $71.63 per week on it, and according to the Australian Automobile Association’s Transport Affordability Index Reports it ranks as the second highest weekly car-related cost, after loan payments.

 - Urban average L/100km